collinjlesko/dynatrace-monitoring-as-service/README.md

 **Step 3: Browse the app**
 1. Open your browser and navigate to the public IP or DNS of your EC2 machine.
 You should see the web interface and can interact with its services!

+**Step 4: Learn how to redeploy app**
+1. ./stop_frontend_clustered.sh will STOP ALL components (load balancer, frontend & backend)
+2. ./stop_docker.sh in subdirectories allow for stopping all tiers independantly.
+3. ./frontend-app/run_docker.sh allows for launching a specific build with certain instance count and bind port
+4. ./frontend-loadbalancer/run_docker.sh allows to launch nginx for a number of available frontend-app instances

+Before launching frontend, backend or frontend-loadbalancer have a look at the run_docker.sh files for usage information!

 **Summary: What we have!**
 We have a distributed application that we can access.
 As for  monitoring: The only level of monitoring you have in the moment is through the Dynatrace AWS CloudWatch integration which gives you basic infrastructure metrics for your EC2 instance!